Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 Open new command prompt windows and cd in to Learning-JavaScript-DesktopApplication to run new instances of the application: electron ./public/js/main.js

 Note: Create more than 1 instance of the application to use the Development and Communication area.
-This is required for the chat and code sharing functions.
+This is required for the private messaging and code sharing functions.

 # Learning JavaScript Application Description: